 \section{Non-commutative gauge theory of a Schwarzschild black hole}

-The gauge theory of gravity is a theory of general relativity in the de Sitter group $SO(4,1)$ on a commutative 4-dimensional metric with spherical symmetry in Minkowski spacetime, which is proposed by G. Zet in \cite{zet1,zet2}, wherein the action is invariant under the ordinary Lorentz transformations and the gauge field of the gravity in the $SO(4,1)$ group are denoted by $e^{a}_{\mu},a=0,1,2,3$ for the tetrad fields and $\omega^{ab}_{\mu}(x)=-\omega^{ba}_{\mu}(x)$ for the spin connection with [ab]=[01],[02],[03],[12],[13],[23].
-In this theory, if we preserve the NC spacetime and we base it partly on implementing symmetries on flat NC spacetime, we get an NC gauge theory of gravity in curved spacetime.
-Wherein the ordinary Lorentz transformations, via the SW map, induce the NC canonical transformations of deformed fields, in which the NC action stays invariant \cite{chai1,haranas1,haranas2,mebarki1}.
-In this case, the deformed gauge fields of gravity are denoted by $\hat{e}^{a}_{\mu}(x,\Theta)$, $\hat{\omega}^{ab}_{\mu}(x,\Theta)$.
+The gauge theory of gravity is a theory of general relativity in the de-Sitter $\mathrm{SO}(4,1)$ group on a commutative 4-dimensional metric with spherical symmetry in Minkowski space-time, proposed by G. Zet et al in Refs. \cite{zet1,zet2}.
+The action is invariant under ordinary Lorentz transformations, and the gauge fields of gravity in the $\mathrm{SO}(4,1)$ group are denoted by $e^{a}_{\mu}$, with $a=0,1,2,3$, for the tetrad fields and $\omega^{ab}_{\mu}(x)=-\omega^{ba}_{\mu}(x)$, with $[ab]=[01],[02],[03],[12],[13],[23]$, for the spin connection.
+In this theory, if we preserve the NC space-time and base it partly on implementing symmetries on a flat NC space-time, we obtain a NC gauge theory of gravity in curved space-time, wherein the ordinary Lorentz transformations via the SW maps induce the NC canonical transformations of the deformed fields.
+The NC action stays invariant \cite{chai1,haranas1,haranas2,mebarki1}.
+In this case, the deformed gauge fields of gravity are denoted by $\hat{e}^{a}_{\mu}(x,\Theta)$ and $\hat{\omega}^{ab}_{\mu}(x,\Theta)$.

 We are interested in the SBH.
-Let us consider the following static metric with spherical symmetry:
+Let us consider the following static metric with a spherical symmetry

-where $A(r)$ are an arbitrary function of $r$.
-In the tetrad formulation of General Relativity, the tetrad components are related to the metric by the following relation:
+where $A(r)$ is an arbitrary function of $r$.
+In the tetrad formulation of General Relativity, the tetrad components are related to the metric by the following relation